CESAR-CISSA/camed_noCEP/README.md

     $ source venv/bin/activate

 ## 1. Execte as a python script:
+    $ export RUN=1                          # Change this value with your desired RUN value
     $ python3 camed_noCEP.py

 ## 2. Execte as a bash script: